mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 **Polling the model.**
 To poll the device and be notified whenever a new value is obtained, the `withPolledModel` mixin may be used.
-This requires implementing the four methods mentioned above.
+This requires implementing the four methods mentioned below.
 The `createProxy` method parses the model and instantiates an `AttributeProxy` from the *TangoJS Core* package.
-The `onModelRead` is called with a map of models, but this widget expects only one model, stored in the `model` property.
-This property is defined later.
-The `onModelRead` and `onErrorRead` are responsible for updating the widget's view periodically.
+The `onModelRead` method is called with a map of models, but this widget expects only one model, stored in the `model` property.
+The `onModelRead` and `onErrorRead` methods are responsible for updating the widget's view periodically.
 In these methods, the label's text is set to the obtained value.
 This mixin is invoked on the widget's prototype, immediately after class definition.

 **Reflecting the attributes.**
 The widget has two attributes, a `model` and a `poll-period`.
 The first one